eeue56/the-elm-report/README.md

 Web development is a weird thing.
 Out of most modern platforms, it reaches to the largest consumer base, along with the largest developer base.
 As a result, you have many different approaches to doing the same thing.

-There is little agreement across these different developer groups
+There is little agreement across these different developer groups on the technology stack to use

 --